Introduction / History

 What Are Their Needs?

-It seems that while some of the Chepang may have heard of Jesus Christ, they still do not have a concept of a creator God or of sin.
+It seems that while some of the Chepang may have heard of Jesus Christ, they still do not have a concept of a single creator God or of sin.
 Many have never seen a Bible.
 Most Chepang cannot read or write.
 Few have access to modern medicine or schools beyond the primary level.